 How do Market Makers operate?

-Market Makers operate by maintaining a large inventory of currencies, which they use to fulfill trades.
+Market Makers operate by maintaining a large inventory of currencies, which they use to fulfil trades.
 They profit from the difference between the bid and ask prices, known as the spread, and any commissions or fees they charge.

 How do Market Makers differ from STP and ECN brokers?